rorykermack/react-custom-select/README.md

   />
 ```

+### Coming soon:
+* Placeholders

-## Contributing
+### Contributing
-It doesn't matter if you're a veteran or not.
 Everyone brings something awesome to the party so please contribute.
 If you have any suggestions give me a shout on twitter<br/>
 1. Fork it! <br/>
 2. Create your feature branch: `git checkout -b my-new-feature` <br/>